-Transmission priority Priority indicator
+I ransmission priority Priority indicator

-SS
+1 SS

-DD FF
+2 DD FF

-GG KK
+3 GG KK

-2.7.4.1.2.2 Messages having the same priority indicator shall be transmitted in the order in which they are received for transmission.

-2.7.4.1.3 Routing of messages

-- 2.7.4.1.3.1 All communications shall be routed by the most expeditious route available to effect delivery to the addressee. - 2.7.4.1.3.2 Predetermined diversion routing arrangements shall be made, when necessary, to expedite the movement of communication traffic.
-Each communication centre shall have the appropriate diversion routing lists, agreed to by the Administration(s) operating the communication centres affected and use them when necessary.
+- 2.4.4.1.2.2 Messages having the same priority indicator shall be transmitted in the order in which they are received for transmission. - 2.4.4.1.3 Routing of messages - 2.4.4.1.3.1 All communications shall be routed by the most expeditious route available to effect delivery to the addressee. - 2.4.4.1.3.2 Predetermined diversion routing arrangements shall be made, when necessary, to expedite the movement of communication traffic.
+Each communication center shall have the appropriate diversion routing lists, agreed to by the Administration(s) operating the communication centers affected and use them when necessary.

-2.7.4.1.3.2.1 Diversion routing shall be initiated:

-- 1) in a fully automatic communication centre: - a) immediately after detection of the circuit outage, when the traffic is to be diverted via a fully automatic communication centre: - within a 10-minute period after detection of the circuit outage, when the traffic is to be diverted via a non-fully automatic communication centre: - 2) in a non-fully automatic communication centre within a 10-minute period after detection of the circuit outage.
+- 2.4.4.1.3.2.1 Diversion routing shall be initiated: - 1) in a fully automatic communication center: - a) immediately after detection of the circuit outage, when the traffic is to be diverted via a fully automatic communication center: - b) within a 10-minute period after detection of the circuit outage, when the traffic is to be diverted via a non-fully automatic communication center: - 2) in a non-fully automatic communication center within a 10- minute period after detection of the circuit outage.